google.com, pub-8802863805012006., DIRECT, f08c47fec0942fa0

 “The frustration of navigating endless customer service menus inspired my research on improving communication channels.”

-4. Compelling Quote: Use a powerful quotation from an expert in your field to set the stage for your research.
+4. Fascinating Quote: Use a powerful quotation from an expert in your field to set the stage for your research.

 Example: